 Rick: The primary difference between the public and private employer is the former is covered by the First Amendment while the later is not.
 The Constitution's free communication elements provide the government shall not take action to interfere with communication.
 Like most aspects of the Bill of Rights, few if any restrictions are placed on private individuals or entities.
 Private employers are bound by laws such as Title VII protections against religious discrimination but simply are not subject to the Constitutional provisions that cover governments.

 JCH: What are some of the most important things an agency should consider as they are developing such policies?

 Rick: The Supreme Court has developed a significant body of law on the balancing of a public employee's communications rights and discipline for policy violations.
 Under case law, an employer should work with legal counsel to strike a balance using the court's various legal tests of public interest versus private concerns and the additional test of the in the course of duty doctrine.

 Key points to address and consider in any personnel policy include prohibiting the use of official resources for expression of personal views, the nature of the communication in terms of source of the factual information being communicated and whether it is public data or not, and whether the communication caused actual disruption to the workplace or means the employee can no longer perform the job effectively.

 To the extent work rules on such matters as appearance and other non-traditional forms of communication can be made content neutral such as by prohibiting visible body art rather than "offensive" visible body art, they are much more likely to be upheld as a matter of employer prerogative.

-Click Here to Register for "What Justice Professionals Need to Know About First Amendment Speech and the Public Sector."
+Click Here to Watch "What Justice Professionals Need to Know About First Amendment Speech and the Public Sector."